RunSi/DEVWKS-2601/guide/step2.md

 $iPython
 ```

-Import the Genie library from genie.conf and initiate the testbed file
+Import the Genie Class from genie.conf and initiate the testbed file

 ```python
 from genie.conf import Genie